cantikapf/IR-study-companion/_chapters/033-foreign-policy-analysis-in-international-relations/040-factors-fpdm.md

 title: Factor Affecting Foreign Policy Decision
 slug: factors-fpdm
 abstract: Foreign policy decisions are complex and influenced by various psychological factors, necessitating a psychological approach to Foreign Policy Decision Making (FPDM).
 These factors include information processing, framing, cognitive biases, and the personal attributes and beliefs of leaders.
+simple_summary: "Diplomacy is basically the art of talking things out instead of fighting.
+Think of diplomats as the 'peacemakers' or 'messengers' who travel to other schools (countries) to make friends, trade things, and say 'please' and 'thank you'."
 ---

 ## Psychological Factors

-Psychological factors that shape foreign policy decision making encompass cognitive consistency, evoked sets, emotions, images, belief systems, analogies, leaders' personality and leadership style.
+Psychological factors that shape **foreign** **policy** **decision making** encompass cognitive consistency, evoked sets, emotions, images, belief systems, analogies, leaders' personality and leadership style.

 Psychological factors shaping foreign policy decision making:
 1. Cognitive consistency